 A proper business recovery plan should be prepared for the involved devices in order to foresee procedures for fast switch over in case of failure.
 In the same way the business recovery plan should take into account the recovery of the failure on the affected system so that the replication is assured.

+Data Minimization thinking should be applied to log collection.
+Steps must be taken to ensure integrity of the transmitted data while optimising storage of logs

+In order to optimize the storage of data, and at the same time minimize the risks of data breaches, the logs should not contain the personal data exchanged, but aggregated values or a hash of the actual information.

 The list of hardware and software, used to implement the SSN system or used within the authority to interface with it, shall be recorded in a register.
 This register shall be maintained during the whole system lifecycle

 An inventory of the software configuration of the system should be maintained by the individual(s) in charge of the security implementation functions and should be shared with the individual(s) in charge of the security management functions in case of audit.
 The following items describe the information which is to be kept in the inventory for every S/W delivery and installation of SSN application releases: